GrahamDerry/livesub-classroom-prototype/README.md

 4. Test thoroughly in Chrome
 5. Submit a pull request

+## Troubleshooting

+### Common Issues
+- **WebSocket Connection Failed**: Ensure the Express server is running on port 3000
+- **Speech Recognition Not Working**: Check microphone permissions in Chrome
+- **Captions Not Broadcasting**: Verify both teacher and student are connected to WebSocket
+- **Translation Errors**: Check internet connection and LibreTranslate service status

+### Debug Mode
+- Open browser console to see WebSocket connection status
+- Check server logs for connection and message relay information
+- Verify ports are not in use by other applications

 ## License

 MIT License - see LICENSE file for details